 When taken as directed, prescription drugs can prevent and cure diseases.
-When used without a prescription, or beyond what a licensed health care provider recommends, they can cause serious physical and mental health problems.
+When used without a prescription or in ways other than how they are supposed to be used, they can cause serious physical and mental health problems.

 A growing number of American teens are using prescription drugs to get high.
-Many researchers consider prescription drug abuse an epidemic in its proportions.
-According to the Substance Abuse and Mental Health Services Administration, new substance abusers ages 12 and older use prescription drugs more than any other illegal substance ? over 6 million U.S. citizens in 2010.
-Also in 2010, nearly 1 in 5 high school seniors abused a prescription medication that was not prescribed to them.
+Many researchers think that prescription drug abuse is common.
+According to the Substance Abuse and Mental Health Services Administration, new substance abusers ages 12 and older use prescription drugs more than any other illegal substance.

 Some teens fake symptoms to get a prescription or take someone else?s pills.
-Some mix medication with alcohol, or take more than the recommended dose of their own medication.
-Any of these instances of misuse can cause serious, even fatal consequences, including overdose, addiction, seizures, stroke, and cardiac arrest.
+Some mix medication with alcohol.
+Some take more than the recommended dose of their own medication.
+Any of these examples of misuse can cause serious, even deadly results.
+These include overdose, addiction, seizures, stroke, and cardiac arrest.

-Many young people abuse prescription drugs because they believe they are safer than street drugs and legal, but they can be just as dangerous if taken improperly.
+Many young people abuse prescription drugs because they believe they are safer than street drugs and legal.
+They are wrong.
+These drugs can be just as dangerous if not taken correctly.

 A risky activity among some teens is known as ?pharming.?
-Teens trade and mix prescription medications, then take a mix of pills, often with alcohol or cough medicine, in the hope of getting high.
+Teens trade and mix medications, then take a mix of pills.
+This is often done along with alcohol or cough medicine to get high.
 Some teens take several pills at a time.
 Others swallow them by the handful, often not knowing which medications they are combining.
-Fifty thousand teens, ages 12 to 17, who got high this way were counted among the 1.2 million Americans treated in emergency rooms in 2009 for drug-related medical emergencies.
-This is an increase of almost 100 percent in only a five-year period.
-Sadly, nearly 3,000 of these young people will die of an overdose each year, which is 8 young lives every day!

 Prescription drugs are free and easy to find in parents? medicine cabinets.
 Teens can also get them from school friends who have prescriptions for them or who have stolen them from relatives.

-Another source where teens can get prescription drugs is on the Internet through illegal websites that do not require a prescription or a medical evaluation.
+Another source where teens can get prescription drugs is on the Internet through illegal websites that do not ask for a prescription or a medical exam.
 Other websites provide information about how to get high using certain prescription drugs by themselves or in combinations.

 Many teens are unaware that getting prescription drugs online or on the street without a prescription is illegal and can lead to arrest.